 Despite the weakness of their position, the Russians attempted a unique tactic of stalling negotiations as long as possible.

 Trotsky, Lenin, and other Bolshevik officials had been led to believe that populist uprisings were imminent in the capitalist societies of their enemies.
-Should they hold out on accepting peace terms, the uprisings could lead them to be in a much stronger position later.
+Should they hold out on accepting peace terms, the uprisings could lead them to be in a much stronger position.

 It was thus that Trotsky delayed as much as possible, debating at length on minor provisions and calling for week-long breaks so as to travel back to Petrograd to discuss tactics.
-Trotsky’s stance was deemed to be “neither peace nor war” as Russia was not willing to resume fighting, but they would not accept territorial cessations.
+Historians have named Trotsky’s stance as “neither peace nor war” as Russia was not willing to resume fighting, but they would not accept territorial cessations.

 After two months of negotiations, the Central Powers were losing patience.
 After yet another round of stalling tactics the Germans called Trotsky’s bluff and suspended the ceasefire.

 With the Russian army in tatters, the Germans marched eastward unopposed in some places, and met with little resistance in others.
-Lenin and Russian leaders immediately called for an end to the stalling and to agree with the German terms of the treaty.
+Lenin and Russian leaders immediately called for an end to the stalling and to agree with the German terms.
 They believed that should the Germans capture key Russian cities it could ruin their own Marxist Revolution.

-As the Russians came back to the negotiating table, they found that the terms of the Treaty of Brest-Litovsk had become much harsher.
+As the Russians came back to the negotiating table, they found much harsher terms for the Treaty of Brest-Litovsk.
 In fact, the terms were downright humiliating to Russia.
 Trotsky refused to sign and ordered a subordinate to sign for Russia.

-In the Treaty of Brest-Litovsk Russia was forced to cede over 1.3 million square miles of key territory in Eastern Europe and Western Asia.
+In the Treaty of Brest-Litovsk, Germany forced Russia to cede over 1.3 million square miles of key territory in Eastern Europe and Western Asia.
 The land held nearly one-third of Russia’s population and consisted of prime agricultural land as well as key agricultural and industrial centers.
-Russia was also forced to pay the Central Powers nearly 6 billion marks in war reparations.
+Russia also owed the Central Powers nearly 6 billion marks in war reparations.

-While the Russians were certainly humiliated by the terms of the Treaty of Brest-Litovsk, Lenin had other concerns.
-The territory ceded was largely held by the Bolsheviks’ enemies and Lenin needed to focus on consolidating the Bolshevik hold on power closer to home.
+While the terms of the Treaty of Brest-Litovsk humiliated the Russians, Lenin had other concerns.
+The Bolsheviks’ enemies largely held the territories ceded and Lenin needed to focus on consolidating power closer to home.

-The ceded territory could always be regained at a later point.
+Russia could always regain the ceded territory at a later point.
 In fact, this is exactly what happened nearly two decades later as the Russians (then Soviet Union) would invade former territories such as Finland, Ukraine, Poland, and the Baltic States.